stas-prokopiev/code_searcher/README.rst

 Typical examples of Usage
 =========================

-In any case, the first thing you need to do is to import the necessary module and initialize class obj.
+| In any case, the first thing you need to do is to import the necessary module and initialize class obj.

-To do so you need to replace "path_to_folder_1" from the code below on most parent folder of all files you want to analyze.
+| To do so you need to give pathes to folders in which all your files located (searcher will look deeper to full extent).

 If you have a code of all your projects structured that there is the main folder for all .py files and